rkitover/bash-msys2-prompt-simple/README.md

-It's based on the [Solarized Extravagant](https://github.com/magicmonty/bash-git-prompt/blob/master/themes/Solarized_Extravagant.bgptheme) theme in [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt), but it doesn't have any of the bash-git-prompt features except the git branch and the nice colors.
+It's based on the [Solarized Extravagant](https://github.com/magicmonty/bash-git-prompt/blob/master/themes/Solarized_Extravagant.bgptheme) theme in [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt), but it doesn't have any of the bash-git-prompt features except the git branch, exit status and the nice colors.

 Enjoy!